yulequan/3D-Caffe/README.md

 It has been tested successfully on Ubuntu 14.04 with a) CUDA 8.0 and CuDNN 5.0; b) CUDA 7.5 and CuDNN4.0.

 ### Note
+- Remember to use ```git checkout 3D-Caffe```.
+Otherwise, you only compile the offical Caffe version.

 - We use **HDF5DataLayer** to read data when we do 3D operation.
 You need to generate the hdf5 data from original data type.
 You can refer [this](https://github.com/BVLC/caffe/tree/master/matlab/hdf5creation) to generate your own h5 data using Matlab.

+- You can refer the [HeartSeg] (https://github.com/yulequan/HeartSeg) project as a demo on usage of this 3D-Caffe and generating the h5 file.

 ### Reference code
 * [U-Net code](https://lmb.informatik.uni-freiburg.de/resources/opensource/unet.en.html)